-Tong Saltings SSSI is located approximately 3km to the east of the Development Site and is designated for its breeding bird assemblage, maritime cliff, mudflats, saltmarsh and sand dunes.
+5.9.17 Tong Saltings SSSI is located approximately 3km to the east of the Development Site and is designated for its breeding bird assemblage, maritime cliff, mudflats, saltmarsh and sand dunes.
 The site contains one of the largest areas of saltmarsh and tidal flats in the Outer Hebrides.
 The site is also important for wintering, breeding and feeding birds, including terns, waders and wildfowl.
 The main potential source of adverse effects on the SSSI are potential effects on the hydrology of surface waters.
-These are addressed in Chapter 11 of the EIA Report.
-The EIA Report concludes that, although the Proposed Development is anticipated to cause temporary (short term) change to the local hydrology regime, this would have negligible effects on the interest features of the SSSI.
+These are addressed in EIA Chapter 11.
+EIA Chapter 11 concludes that, although the Proposed Development is anticipated to cause temporary (short term) change to the local hydrology regime, this would have negligible effects on the interest features of the SSSI.